elephantscale/es-training-new/course-outlines/vault-consul.md

 * HashiCorp Consul solves the challenges of service discovery, configuration management, and network segmentation in distributed applications.

+## Learning objectives

-* In this course you will learn the basics of using Vault, including managing secrets, configuring policies, and reviewing audit logs.
+* Learn the basics of using Vault
+* Familiarize oneself with managing secrets
+* Be able to find applicable secrets engines use cases
+* Become proficient in Vault configuring policies
+* Acquire skills for reviewing Vault audit logs
-You will also learn how to connect dynamic applications using Consul service discovery and service mesh.
+* Learn how to connect dynamic applications using Consul service discovery and service mesh

 ## Audience
 Developers, Architects